alliedvision/examples/Trigger/README.md

 * For supported camera firmware and JetPack versions, see above.

-* Aborting  V4L2_CID_TRIGGER_SOFTWARE during triggered acquisition:
+* Aborting  VIDIOC_DQBUF during triggered acquisition:
-  V4L2_CID_TRIGGER_SOFTWARE blocks uninterruptably in kernel mode.
+  VIDIOC_DQBUF blocks uninterruptably in kernel mode.
 Killing is not possible because the signal cannot be delivered while blocked in kernel mode.
    Workaround:
    Execute a trigger command to make DQBUF receive a frame and return.
    You can change the trigger configuration while waiting in DQBUF.
-   When blocked on hardware trigger DQBUF: Change the trigger source to software in a second thread and generate a trigger event with VIDIOC_TRIGGER_SOFTWARE.
+   When blocked on hardware trigger DQBUF: Change the trigger source to software in a second thread and generate a trigger event with V4L2_CID_TRIGGER_SOFTWARE.

  ## More information about triggering
  This Readme is intended to ease using the examples.
 For detailed information about triggering, see the latest user guide for your Alvium CSI-2 camera: